What are Change Management Models?

 Maurer 3 Levels of Resistance and Change Model

 Finally, we have the Maurer 3 Levels of Resistance and Change Model.
-This model was established by Rick Maurer and outlines the three levels of resistance that any organization will face when attempting to implement a serious change.
+This model was established by Rick Maurer and outlines the three levels of resistance that any organization will face when attempting to implement a severe change.

 Maurer contents that up to two-thirds of significant changes will fail when organizations attempt to implement them.
 To understand why these common failures occur, Maurer poses that you must know what has caused resistance.
 He identifies three critical levels of resistance: